-How the Expansion Lowers Your Food Bill and Creates U.S. Jobs
+How It Lowers Your Food Bill and Creates U.S. Jobs

 The Panama Canal connects the Atlantic Ocean to the Pacific Ocean via the Caribbean Ocean.
 It allows ships to avoid sailing another 5,000 miles around the southern tip of South America.

-To solve these problems, ships go through a series of three locks.
-The locks lift the ships up to Gatun Lake.
-They then lower the ships through three more locks back down to sea level.
+The Panama Canal solves the problem of different sea levels.
+It sends ships through a series of three locks.
+First,the locks lift the vessels up to Gatun Lake.
+They then lower them through three more locks back down to sea level.
 On average, it takes 13 hours to move through the canal's 51-mile length.

 The fastest way to get cargo from China to the U.S. East Coast is by ship and rail.
-It takes 12.3 days for a ship to go from China to the U.S. West Coast.
+It takes 18.3 days.
+That includes 12.3 days for a vessel to go from China to the U.S. West Coast.
 Cargo on a train takes six days from the West Coast to the East Coast.
-That's a total of 18.3 days.
 For this reason, 75 percent of Asian imports take this route.

-Before the expansion, only 20 percent took the Panama Canal route.
-That's because it's longer, at 21.6 days.
-The remaining 5 percent of China's trade to America goes through the Suez Canal in Egypt directly to the U.S. East Coast.
+Before the expansion, only 20 percent of cargo ships from Asia took the Panama Canal route.
+It took 21.6 days.
+The remaining 5 percent of China's trade to America goes through the Suez Canal in Egypt.
 That takes 21 days.
-(Source: “Impact of Panama Canal Expansion on the U.S. Intermodal System,” United States Department of Agriculture, January 2010.)

-The canal’s expansion could take 35 percent of current West Coast freight.
-That's because rail doesn't carry as much cargo as the Post-Panamax ships.
-One ship carries as much as 16 trains.
+The canal’s expansion could take 35 percent of West Coast freight.
+The Post-Panamax ships carry as much as 16 trains.
 Expanding the canal makes this longer route more profitable for commodities exporters.
-That's because they are more concerned with cost than time.
+They need to cut cost more than they need to reduce time.
 The expansion will open the Asian market for U.S. natural gas exporters.
 Before the expansion, the canal was too small for liquefied natural gas ships.
 High-value, time-sensitive goods, such as electronics, will still use West Coast ports and rail.
-(Source: "Trade in the Americas: Expanding the Panama Canal for the 21st Century," World Trade 100, November 2, 2007.)

 The French began building the canal in the late 1800s.
 They gave up when they ran out of money and lost too many workers to tropical diseases.